-Although we don't live in the wilderness but in the heart of a major city, just the same temptations swirl around us, offering endless opportunities for us to succumb.
+Although we don't live in the wilderness but in the heart of a major city, nevertheless temptations do indeed swirl around us, offering endless opportunities for us to succumb.
 We try to resist, and to various degrees we are successful, but we are not perfect.
 When we fail we are not pleased with ourselves, and so especially during this time of Lent we pause, and reflect, and are sorry for (it's too bad the word 'penitent' has gone out of style, for it means all of that) the times we have yielded to temptation and failed to live out our love for and of God.
-I don't mean just the 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control in an online bookstore!), but we succumb to the more subtle and more dangerous kinds; the temptations that cause us to turn away from God, and to focus upon ourselves; to turn service into "serve-us".
+I don't mean just the 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control in an online bookstore!), but we succumb to the more subtle and more dangerous kinds; the temptations to behave in ways that cause hurt, or despair, or people to turn away from God.
+Temptations that cause us to turn away from God, and to focus upon ourselves; to turn service into "serve-us".
 We are frail and fragile creatures, and we are not perfect, and do yield to temptations from time to time.